maktooob/front-row-tix-frontend/README.md

 - Create this .env:
 - REACT_APP_API_URL=http://localhost:5005/api

-**Creating a user with status: "admin", will allow you to add, edit and delete events.**
+**Creating a user with status: "admin", will allow you to add, edit and delete events, by clicking the plus icon on the Browse Events Page.**

 ## Demo